-We’re helping to make Kingston Hospital’s Cancer Services the best they can be.
+and help us make Kingston Hospital’s Cancer Services the best they can be!

-- We are a diverse group of people affected by cancer with different backgrounds and skills but we all have one thing in common: we believe the voices and experiences of patients and carers can be a real force for positive change.
+Whatever background and skills you have, we believe the voices and experiences of patients and carers can be a real force for positive change.

-- We meet at Kingston Hospital approximately every three months and also become involved in specific projects or committees.
+The group meets at Kingston Hospital approximately every three months and gets involved in specific projects or committees.

-- Our experience has shown us that we are listened to and that we can make a difference to the Hospital’s policies.
+Our experience has shown us that we are listened to and that we can make a difference to patient experience and cancer care.

-- To strengthen the voice of all those affected by cancer within the Kingston Hospital NHS Foundation Trust.
+Strengthen the voice of all those affected by cancer within our hospital.

-- Ensuring that patients’ views and experience are always considered when improvements are being made to cancer services
+Ensuring that patients’ voices and experiences are always considered when improvements are being made to cancer services

-- Working with health professionals and talking about our experience to support and enhance their training
+Talking about patient experience to health professionals to support and enhance their training